Ohtsu/ng6-pwa-sample/README.md

 ## Overview
-   - _Ng6PwaSample_ is a sample PWA project created by `ng add @angular/pwa` commend in Angular6.
+   - _Ng6PwaSample_ is a sample PWA project created by `ng add @angular/pwa` command in Angular6.

    - _Ng6PwaSample_ uses mat-grid, mat-card, mat-menu, mat-icon and so on.